-Entrepreneurship, and its accompanying success, is anything but mythical.
+Entrepreneurship, and its accompanying success, are anything but mythical.
 Entrepreneurship is a learned skill.
-It requires logical thinking based on scientific and/or empirical data.
+It requires logical thinking based on scientific and empirical data.
 Facts, controlled experiments, and rational evidence (like key performance metrics) contribute to the objectivity needed to succeed in the world of entrepreneurship.

 Each day in the life of an entrepreneur is a clean slate, allowing a fresh, new start.

 So, arm yourself with your magic sword, and let’s slay some dragons!